bioperl/bioperl.github.io/howtos/Glyphs.md

 $value = $self->option('option_name')
-Get the value associated with '''-option_name'''.
+Get the value associated with *-option_name*.
 This is the main way of retrieving options passed to add_track().

 $color = $self->bgcolor